My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-A classic vegetable tray is great for parties and game day, but forget those boring, stale store-bought veggie trays!
-Make your own beautiful and healthy crudité platter in just 30 minutes - including amazing and healthy dips!
+A classic vegetable tray is great for parties and game day, but forget those boring store-bought veggie trays!
+Make your own beautiful and healthy crudité platter in just 30 minutes - including delicious, healthy dips!

 *Aim for 1 to 1 ½ cups of veggies per person.